-

 The CCA has expanded the definition of costs provided under the CPC to include the fees and expenses of witnesses, legal fees and any other expenses incurred in relation to proceedings.
 However, it is still the court’s discretion to award these costs.
 In cases of vexatious litigation under the CCA, the statutory upper limit as per CPC has been excluded.
 Nonetheless, even in relation to litigation under the CCA, costs, if awarded, typically would be reasonable costs as opposed to actual costs incurred.

 The costs framework in arbitration was refined through the 2015 amendment to the Arbitration Act, which introduced Section 31A.
-This provision gives the arbitrator the discretion to award reasonable costs to the prevailing party, encompassing legal fees, administrative expenses, and other related costs incurred.
+This provision gives the arbitrator the discretion to award reasonable costs, usually to the prevailing party, encompassing legal fees, administrative expenses, and other related costs incurred.
 The determination of such costs is contingent upon multiple factors, including but not limited to the conduct of the parties, the presence of frivolous or vexatious claims, and the ultimate success of the party in the dispute.

 -